S3 method for class 'brmsfit'

 Optional names of response variables.
 If specified, predictions are performed only for the specified response variables.

-(the default) all draws are used.
-Ignored if
+NULL(the default) all draws are used.
+Ignored ifdraw_idsis notNULL.- draw_ids

 Logical; Indicates whether to return probabilities on the log-scale.